MicrosoftDocs/customer-insights/ci-docs/segments.md

 # Segments overview

 Segments let you group your customers based on demographic, transactional, or behavioral attributes.
-You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.
+Use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

 Customer or contact profiles that match the filters of a segment definition are referred to as *members* of a segment.
 Some [service limits](/dynamics365/customer-insights/service-limits) apply.